tsutof/tiny_yolov2_onnx_cam/README.md

 $ python3 tiny_yolov2_onnx_cam.py --camera 1
 ```

+**If your USB Web camera does not support this application's default capture resolution, please change it with the --widht and --height command-line options.**

 ## Third Party License

 This program is using open source software which is licensed with the following conditions: